How To Combat Ageism During Your Job Search Process

 Finding the right company

 One way to do this during the job search phase is by paying close attention to the language employers use throughout the hiring process, starting with the job posting.
-Look out for phrases like “high energy,” “overqualified,” “ninja/guru,” or “digital native.”
-Language like this is often coded and refers to young candidates, and if you see it in a job description, it might signal that the employer or culture may not be supportive and inclusive.
-Indeed takes steps to remove job postings that include the phrase “digital native” through our search quality team who monitors postings that may be discriminatory.
+Find phrases like “high energy,” “overqualified,” “ninja/guru,” or “digital native.”
+Language like this often refers to young candidates, and if you see it in a job description, it might signal that the employer or culture may not be supportive and inclusive.

 How to avoid age bias in your resume